dsorokin/aivika-distributed-test/README.md

 ## All or Nothing

 Unfortunately, the logical processes cannot wait indefinitely long for each other.
 Therefore, the cluster has an embedded mechanism of self-destruction in case of too long connection errors.
-We can turn this mechanism off or tune it by specifying the timeout parameters (`tsStrategey`, `tsTimeSyncTimeout`, `dioStrategy` and `dioTimeSyncTimeout`).
+We can turn this mechanism off or tune it by specifying the timeout parameters (`tsStrategy`, `tsTimeSyncTimeout`, `dioStrategy` and `dioTimeSyncTimeout`).

 By default, if the time server cannot receive the modeling time information at least from any logical process for [5, 5 + 1] minutes, then the time server terminates.
 Similarly, if some logical process cannot receive the modeling time information from the time server for [5, 5 + 1] minutes, then that logical process terminates too.
 So, if some logical process shuts down, then the cluster with default settings will destroy itself in about [10, 12] minutes.